 As indicated in Section 4.1.4 of the Final EA, tree removal on both sides of the roadway will be limited to the maximum extent possible by minimizing the extent of cut and fill for the proposed improvements.
-All trees will be protected during construction or replaced according to DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines, and Ground Covers.
+All trees will be protected during construction or replaced according to DDOT's Standard Specifications for Highways and Structures - Section 608 Trees, Shrubs, Vines, and Ground Covers. know, 3 miles up there, especially people with kids.

-'''

-kids.

-Actually, if you had to go with one of

-these, maybe just a bike lane instead of a

-sidewalk and a bike lane, but aside from that --

-but the Brandywine issue, I understand what you

-are saying.
-Someone said, "Hey, have you ever

-tried to bike up that?"
+Actually, if you had to go with one of 3 these, maybe just a bike lane instead of a 4 sidewalk and a bike lane, but aside from that --5 but the Brandywine issue, I understand what you 6 are saying.
+Someone said, "Hey, have you ever 7 tried to bike up that?"
 I hear you.
-It's a huge

-hill, very steep.
+It's a huge hill, very steep.
 Again, personal convenience.
 I am fine.
 I'm not macho.
-If I come to a big

-hill, I will get off my bike and walk.
+If I come to a big 10 hill, I will get off my bike and walk.
+11 [Laughter.]

-[Laughter.]

 12

 MS. WOLIN: And I would rather do that

 than lose all these trees.
 I mean, it's not even

-15

-[Applause.]

-16
+--

-MS. WOLIN: I can't even conceive saying

-just I want it to be the most convenient, the

-fastest, whatever.
-No. The trees are every bit

-as important, and they help with storm runoff.

-And your Option 5, I love the idea of
+MS. WOLIN: I can't even conceive saying just I want it to be the most convenient, the fastest, whatever.
+No. The trees are every bit as important, and they help with storm runoff.
+And your Option 5, I love the idea of that.

-that.
 I don't know why it's too late, but again,

-'''